 - Blend the ingredients until smooth.
 Don't over blend. turn it off as soon as everything is smooth and combined.
 It should take less than a minute.

 - Leave the batter to rest for at least 10 minutes.
 It will be thick.
 Don't be tempted to thin it.
-While it rests, preheat your griddle to medium (about 325 °f) or use a skillet or frying pan while it rests.
+While it rests, preheat your griddle to medium (about 325 °f) or use a skillet or frying pan .

 - Lightly grease (with a little oil or vegan butter) the pan/griddle with a brush, then pour the batter on in rounds, about 1 ladle full per pancake or roughly ⅓ of a cup.
 Leave to cook until bubbles appear all over the top and begin to pop, then flip very gently.

 - Allow to cook for another 2 to 3 minutes until golden then remove from the pan and serve immediately.